AhmedMBayoumi/NIC-Project/README.md

     ```

 ## 👥 Contributors
 Developed as part of the Nature-Inspired Computation course curriculum.
-All tasks were completed flawlessly according to the project specifications.
+All tasks were completed according to the project specifications.